catie-aq/physio_keylogger/README.md

 - Record keyboard events and save them as CSV files.
 - Command-line interface for quick usage.
 - Graphical user interface for interactive usage.
+- Filter which key events to record (key up, key down, or both).

 ## Installation